RyanWang23/BRMM/README.md

 The "showgraph" route is intended for displaying visual data, but the implementation is currently incomplete.

+- driver_search route:
+   This route renders the "driver_search.html" template, which displays a form for searching drivers.

+- driver_results route:
+- This route is triggered when the user submits the search form.
+It retrieves the search query from the request args, executes a database query to fetch matching drivers, and renders the "driver_results.html" template with the retrieved drivers and search query as parameters.

+- edit_run route:
+- This route handles the editing of a run.
+When accessed via GET method, it retrieves driver and course information from the database and renders the "edit_run.html" template with the retrieved data.
+When accessed via POST method, it updates the run information in the database based on the submitted form data and renders the "edit_list.html" template with the updated run information.

+- run_detail route:
+  This route displays the details of a specific run.
+It retrieves the run_id from the URL parameter, queries the database for the corresponding run information, and renders the "run_detail.html" template with the retrieved run information.

+- edit_run_detail route:
+  This route handles the editing of a specific run's details.
+When accessed via POST method, it updates the run information in the database based on the submitted form data and renders the "run_detail.html" template with the updated run information.

+- add_driver route:
+  This route handles the addition of a new driver.
+When accessed via GET method, it retrieves car and course information from the database and renders the "add_driver.html" template with the retrieved data.
+When accessed via POST method, it inserts the driver and run information into the database based on the submitted form data and renders the "add_driver.html" template with a success message.

 Technologies and Libraries Used:

 - Flask: The Python web framework used to create the application.